dlstreamer/pipeline-server/samples/lva_ai_extension/README.md

 ## Configuring the AI Extension Module for Azure Video Analyzer

-Update the [deployment manifest](https://raw.githubusercontent.com/Azure-Samples/video-analyzer-iot-edge-csharp/main/src/edge/deployment.openvino.grpc.template.json) so that the 'avaExtension'->'image' property shows the Azure URI of VAS LVA Edge AI Extension docker image.
+Update the [deployment manifest](https://raw.githubusercontent.com/Azure-Samples/video-analyzer-iot-edge-csharp/main/src/edge/deployment.openvino.grpc.template.json) so that the 'avaExtension'->'image' property shows the Azure URI of the OpenVINO™ DL Streamer – Edge AI Extension docker image.

-You will also need to create a graph topology with gRPC extension and then create a live pipeline using that topology.
+You will also need to create a pipeline topology with the extension and then create a live pipeline using that topology.
 Here is a sample [operations.json](/samples/lva_ai_extension/topologies/operations.json).

 ### Topology files
+An AVA pipeline topology enables you to define the blueprint of a pipeline, with parameters as placeholders for values.
+The topology defines the nodes used in the pipeline and how they are inter-connected.
-The AVA pipeline toplogy is defined using [a toplogy file](https://raw.githubusercontent.com/Azure/azure-video-analyzer/main/pipelines/live/topologies/grpcExtensionOpenVINO/topology.json).
-Operations.json is an instruction set used by AVA to perform actions on the IOT Edge and refers to the pipeline topology through a URL or a file path.
+Here is a [sample toplogy file](https://raw.githubusercontent.com/Azure/azure-video-analyzer/main/pipelines/live/topologies/grpcExtensionOpenVINO/topology.json).
+An [operations file]((/samples/lva_ai_extension/topologies/operations.json) is an instruction set used by AVA to perform actions on the IOT Edge and refers to the pipeline topology through a URL or a file path.

-You can set the inference accelerator target using `extensionConfiguration` in operations.json file.
+The operations file sets the inference accelerator target using the `extensionConfiguration` feature.
 Here is a sample, setting GPU as target [operations_gpu.json](/samples/lva_ai_extension/topologies/operations_gpu.json)

 If changes are made locally to the topology file, the operations file will need change to point to the local topology.